netxms/netxms-doc/admin/database-monitoring.rst

      - 	Is the server WAL receiver
    * - 	PostgreSQL.Replication.Lag(*id*)
      - 	Integer
-     - 	Replication lag in seconds
+     - 	Replication lag in seconds (from version 10.0)
    * - 	PostgreSQL.Replication.LagBytes(*id*)
      - 	Float
-     - 	Replication lag in bytes
+     - 	Replication lag in bytes (from version 10.0)
    * - 	PostgreSQL.Replication.Stanby(*id*)
      - 	Integer 64-bit
      - 	Number of WAL senders
    * - 	PostgreSQL.Replication.WALFiles(*id*)
      - 	Integer 64-bit
-     - 	Number of the WAL files
+     - 	Number of the WAL files  (from version 10.0)
    * - 	PostgreSQL.Replication.WALSize(*id*)
      - 	Float
-     - 	Size of the WAL files
+     - 	Size of the WAL files (from version 10.0)

 Following table shows the database parameters: